webKrafters/trie.js/README.md

 # Introduction

-**Trie JS** is a trie data structure for arranging any sequential data type for a speedy search and retrieval
+**Trie JS** is a sortable trie data structure for arranging any sequential data type for a speedy search and retrieval

 ### Name: